Join us on Facebook for course updates, test-taking tips, and discount opportunities on course registration and materials!

 386-506-4021 (Regional Campus Office)

-Brandy Christman has been working with The Burnett Honors College at UCF in both advising and admissions since 2001.
+Brandy Blue has been working with The Burnett Honors College at UCF in both advising and admissions since 2001, and with UCF Test Prep since 2009.
 She also has facilitated one-on-one and small group tutoring, as well as leading final exam review sessions, with the Student Academic Resource Center.
-Brandy currently works as the Program Assistant for Honors Student Services, helping prospective students through the Honors admissions process and training student Peer Ambassadors for the Honors College.
-She graduated with her BA in Sociology and Psychology with University Honors from UCF, and is working on her Master's in Educational Leadership- Higher Education/Student Personnel.
-Instructs GRE and SAT courses and Tutoring.
+Brandy currently works as the Honors Admissions Specialist for The Burnett Honors College, helping prospective students through the Honors admissions process, training student advisors (Peer Ambassadors) for the Honors College, and certifying seniors for graduation.
+She graduated from UCF with her BA in Sociology and Psychology with University Honors in 2004, and with her MA in Educational Leadership- Higher Education/Student Personnel in 2012.

 Ruth Anne Johnson, Ph.D., is a Latinist with a flair for mathematical shortcuts, a penchant for clarity and precision, a gift of good-humored patience, and a call to teach.
 Ruth Anne has taught GMAT, GRE, and SAT preparation courses for several years in California.
 She has experience teaching different age levels, from kindergarten to graduate-level students, and in many different educational settings.
 Ruth Anne's favorite teaching moments occur whenever a student "gets" a new concept or technique.
 Ruth Anne did her undergraduate work at Brown University, received her Master's degree in Medieval Latin from The Catholic University of America, and earned her doctorate at UCLA.